Board of Directors

 Lisa serves in direct and supporting roles for several boards, including the parish council at St Patrick’s Church in Toronto and Toronto Standard Condominium Corporation 1598.

 Matthew Marquardt is counsel to a Toronto business law firm, and founder of Catholic Conscience.
-He holds degrees in history and engineering from the University of Texas, and in law from the University of Washington.
-Matthew has previously served as a police officer and an aerospace engineer for the world’s foremost aircraft manufacturer. is a member of St Patrick’s Parish, serves on secular and religious boards, and is a lay associate of the Redemptorists.
+He holds degrees in history and engineering from the University of Texas, and in law from the University of Washington, and is licensed to practice law in both the United States and Canada.
+Matthew has previously served as a police officer and an aerospace engineer for the world’s foremost aircraft manufacturer.
+He is a member of St Patrick’s Parish and the Centesimus Annus Pro Pontifice Foundation, a contributor the the B.C.
+Catholic and other newspapers, and a Lay Associate of the Redemptorists.